Al-Asbagh ibn Dhu'ala: Role in the Third Muslim Civil War

 Al-Asbagh later participated in the conspiracy to kill the Umayyad caliph al-Walid II, who acceded in 743.
 The latter had essentially sold the champion of the Yaman, Asad's brother Khalid al-Qasri, to the Qaysi governor of Iraq, Yusuf ibn Umar al-Thaqafi, who had Khalid tortured and executed in late 743.
-This was perceived as a severe contempt for the Yaman by the caliph and drove many to direct vengeance against the caliph himself, a hitherto unprecedented act by the Yamani troops.
+This was perceived as a severe contempt for the Yaman by the caliph and drove many to direct vengeance against the caliph himself, a hitherto unprecedented act by the Syrian troops, the historic mainstay of the Umayyad dynasty.
 Al-Walid II had also run afoul of many princes of the Umayyad dynasty, particularly the sons of caliphs Hisham (r.
 724–743) and al-Walid I (r.
 705–715).
-Under the leadership of a-Walid's son, Yazid III, these dissident Umayyads and the Yaman rebelled against al-Walid II, who was slain by a Yamani troop in April 744 while his young sons and nominated successors were jailed.
+Under the leadership of al-Walid I's son, Yazid III, these dissident Umayyads and the Yaman rebelled against al-Walid II, who was slain by a Yamani troop in April 744 while his young sons and nominated successors were jailed.
 Al-Asbagh afterward boasted in verse: